 Our Packing Needs Can Be Different

-Ok, maybe this isn’t too different if you’re a very low-maintenance woman – but that has never been me.
-Even though I have been living out of a 35L backpack for over three years now, I still can’t adjust completely to a life of practical clothes and free of makeup.
+Ok, maybe this isn’t too different if you’re a very low-maintenance digital nomad woman – but that has never been me.
+Even though I lived out of a 35L backpack for more than three years now, I still can’t adjust completely to a life of practical clothes and free of makeup.

 I just have to be very selective about my outfits, skin care, and makeup so I can fit it all in while still looking somewhat like myself.
 And I’m always jealous that men don’t need to figure out how to squash three different kinds of bras into their bags!